templ-fun/evm-protocol/README.md

 - Factory: [`TemplFactory`](contracts/TemplFactory.sol) with `setPermissionless`, `createTempl`, `createTemplFor`, `createTemplWithConfig`.

 ### Token Requirements
 - Access token must be a vanilla ERC‑20 (no fee‑on‑transfer, no rebasing).
 Accounting assumes exact transfer amounts.
-Non‑standard tokens can desync balances and break claims.
+Non‑standard tokens will desync balances and break claims; the contracts do not block them.
+- Deploy scripts and the factory print warnings: choose standard tokens only.
 - If you need to support non‑standard tokens, consider an adapter token or gateway outside this core protocol.

 ### Build Settings